trite2k3/d2rLinuxMH/README.md

 probably only works for X11 KDE?

-it doesnt read map location or player x,y so you have to manually check and/or edit memgoblin.sh
+it doesnt read player x,y..... yet?

 ![picture of maphack](image.png)